mph-/lcapy/doc/circuits.rst

 capacitors as the state variables.
 It can then generate the state and output equations as well as the characteristic polynomial, etc.

-However, Lcapy does not support degenerate circuits.
+However, Lcapy does not support degenerate circuits (see :ref:`degenerate-circuits`).
 These are circuits with a loop consisting only of voltage sources and/or capacitors, or a cut set consisting only of current sources and/or inductors.
 Using `simplify()` on the netlist can resolve some of these problems.

 State-space analysis is performed by accessing the `ss` attribute of a circuit (this generates a `StateSpace` object and caches the result), e.g.,